LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 #### Set FaaS Permissions

-Access to the FaaS platform on your account requires it first to be <strong>enabled</strong> as a Feature on the account.
-Please contact your LivePerson Account Manager to have FaaS <strong>enabled</strong> on your account.
-Once <strong>enabled</strong>, Access to the interface is restricted to users with the right permission.
-Managing the permissions is to ensure that only autherized users on your account will have the ability to view, or make changes to the functions you deploy.
+Access to the FaaS platform on your account requires that it be <strong>enabled</strong> as a feature.
+Please contact your LivePerson Account Team to have FaaS <strong>enabled</strong> on your account.
+Once <strong>enabled</strong>, access to the interface is restricted to users with the right permission.

 There are 3 user permissions pertaining to FaaS:

 * FaaS-Admin - allowed to read `lambdas`, manage the whitelist for external domains and manage secrets.
 This permission is by default set to 'ON' for all admins on the account.
-It is however, possible to limit your admin's access as well.
-You can create a separate permission group for your developers and assign them with the relevant permissions as needed.
+It is however possible to limit your admin's access as well.
+You can create a separate permission group for developers you wish to have part of the admin profile permissions and assign them with the relevant permissions as needed, by creating a custom profile.

 * FaaS-Developer - allowed to manage `lambdas`, read whitelisted domains and read encrypted secrets.

 * FaaS-Invocation - only allowed to invoke lambdas externally.
-This permission is granted to a system user dedicated to external invocations.
+This permission is granted to a user dedicated to external invocations.
 When an external system needs to invoke a FaaS `lambda`, the external system needs to use an account user with this permission <strong>enabled</strong> to access the LivePerson platform.

 <table class="thinner">
 <thead>